Selene02/GCD-Course_Project-April-2015/CodeBook.md

-#Code book describing transformations to the original dataset to create tidy.txt.
+#Code book describing transformations to the original dataset to create tidy.txt, which was creatd in R version 3.1.1 in Windows 7.

 ##The columns of tidy.txt are as follows:
 - Column 1:  ID is the individual identified as a number rannging from 1 to 30.